George Bowes (MP for County Durham)

 His principal residences were Gibside, a mansion on the banks of the River Derwent in County Durham, and Streatlam Castle, an estate close to the town of Barnard Castle, also in County Durham.
 The park surrounding Gibside includes a column, 140 feet high, dedicated to British liberty.
 On George Bowes' death in 1760, Gibside passed to his son-in-law, John Bowes, the 9th Earl of Strathmore.
 Lord Strathmore built a mausoleum chapel in the grounds, in Palladian style, in which Bowes was finally interred on its completion in 1812.

+Bowes is the 7th great-grandfather of Charles III.